jameshughes89/cs102/src/site/asn1.rst

     * Did you read the assignment description?

 * I still don't know where to start.
-    * Part 1.
+    * Part 0.

-* Should I be making any changes to the provided code/files?
+* Should I be making any significant changes to the provided code/files?
-    * No.
+    * Unless it's an empty class you are to complete, no.

 * I know you told me to do it this way, but I did it another way, and I think my way is better.
     * Your way may be better, but do it the way I told you.